Should we expect to encounter God when the Church gathers?

 When God’s people assemble in His name. “…if the whole church comes together and ….an unbeliever or someone who does not understand comes in while everybody is prophesying, he will be convinced by all that he is a sinner and will be judged by all, and the secrets of his heart will be laid bare.
 So he will fall down and worship God, exclaiming, “God is really among you!”
 (I Corinthians 14:23-25).

 When truth about God is declared it should jolt those who live outside of His truth.
-Do we want these people walking out of Church saying, “That was pretty cool.”
-“It didn’t even feel like Church”?
+Do we want these people walking out of Church saying, “That was pretty cool.” or “It didn’t even feel like Church”?

 Imagine someone greeting the pastor at the door after a message from Scripture saying, “Being in your Church today made me feel like I was a sinner.
-I felt a little judged.
+I felt judged.
 I felt like my anonymity was violated, like the secrets of my heart were exposed.”

 If the person is “an unbeliever or someone who does not understand,” this is what should happen.